 The Jaguar XF saloon remains best in class in many important ways.
 No other mid-size exec blends simple involvement with ample performance, excellent refinement, fluid handling and such a skilfully judged ride.
 None quite equals it as a driver’s car.

-Our previous test of an XF produced a 4.5-star rating, but we’re docking half a star this time around.
+As a result, the saloon scores a 4.5-star rating.
+However, we’re docking half a star this time around.
 As an even smoother-riding XF, the Sportbrake is entirely fit for purpose, but its slight shortage of ultimate handling balance is regrettable.

-A cabin that feels slightly tight – even a little antiquated here and there – now does much less to recommend the XF than it once did, and our test car’s economy was far from outstanding.
+A cabin that feels slightly tight – even a little antiquated here and there – now does much less to recommend the XF than it once did, and the fuel economy of the models we've tested hasn't been outstanding.

-But it’s a very comfortable, practical and well mannered family car, with strong ownership prospects in most other respects and enough sporting pace and verve to merit a top two billing.
-Just.
+But it’s a very comfortable, practical and well mannered family car, with strong ownership prospects in most other respects and enough sporting pace and verve to merit a decent if not class-leading billing.